dotherightthing/traktor-live-v1/README.md

 To capture global FX like reverb and gating, Traktor Pro’s Loop Recorder must be used.

 The Loop Recorder is problematic because it records loops slightly too long.
-Samples glitch on repeat and drift out of time with the source material.
+Samples glitch on repeat and drift out of sync with the source material.

 ---